dnew0101/rare-breed-nextjs/README.md

 ## TODO:
-- PRIORITY: Complete testimonial and location sections as designed in Figma.
-Complete mobile/tablet version of artist sections.
-- COMPONENTS: Polish Artist sections with aesthetic styling.
-Consider modifying hard-coded styles for thematic integration.
-- STYLE: NextUI custom themes and components
-- PAGES: Statically generated pages (home) and dynamic/rendered pages (individual artist pages and "available designs" page).
+- PRIORITY: Separate new branch for converting client-side components to server-side components per Next 14 standards; SSG and SSR.
+- UX: After merging priority branch, create new branch for A/B testing of site; artist portfolio pages?
-- TESTING: Conduct a unit testing protocol for "functional"/responsive components using Jest.
-Brainstorm E2E testing procedure with Cypress.
+- TESTING: Brainstorm E2E testing procedure with Cypress.
+Continue to monitor unit tests as changes are made.
-- CONTAINERIZATION: Consider Docker image for containing website within a stable environment.
+- CONTAINERIZATION: Consider Docker image for containing website within a stable environment... still haven't decide XD

-- COMPLETED: Completed rudimentary Available Designs page.
-Completed rudimentary homepage design.
-Connect Contentful CMS to project via GraphQL.
-Render components on frontend via content delivered through Contentful.
-Initialize and populate Next SEO Head Component.

 ## Overview
 This is the repository for Rare Breed Ink's website.
 I am tasked with creating a site that can functionally deliver a more streamlined user experience (than the current Squarespace model), while optimizing load times and the overall Google Lighthouse score.
 Currently, it is still in development.
 Expected release within October (just in time for Halloween)!